 - 5.3.1 As an alternative to the Hearing Committee described above, the CMO, acting for the Board and in conjunction with the President of the Medical Staff (or those of the chair of the Board, if the hearing is occasioned by a Board determination) may instead appoint a Hearing Officer to perform the functions that would otherwise be carried out by the Hearing Committee.
-The Hearing Officer must be a person eligible to serve on the Hearing Committee, but may be an attorney if the matter in issue is a non-clinical matter. - 5.3.2 The Hearing Officer may not be any individual who is in direct economic competition with the individual requesting the hearing, and shall not act as a prosecuting officer or as an advocate to either side at the hearing.
+The Hearing Officer may be an attorney in non-clinical matters. - 5.3.2 The Hearing Officer may not be any individual who is in direct economic competition with the individual requesting the hearing and shall not act as a prosecuting officer or as an advocate to either side at the hearing.
 In the event a Hearing Officer is appointed instead of a Hearing Committee, all references to the "Hearing Committee" or "Presiding Officer" shall be deemed to refer instead to the Hearing Officer, unless the context would clearly require otherwise.